-Angry Birds for iPhone review
+Angry Birds full review

 Little green pigs have stolen some flightless (but skilled) birds’ eggs.
 Now the birds want revenge.
 Angry Birdsby Clickgamer.com is a physics puzzle game where you must launch these vengeful birds at the pigs’ makeshift defenses.
 To clear each stage, you must destroy all of the pigs before you run out of the allotted number of birds.